NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 -   Scope of impact:  estimated number of systems, users, or regions impacted
 -   Type of impact:  general scope of service impairment (e.g., loss of all access, degraded performance, dependent applications impacted, observed customer impact)

-All Incidents which are classified as Problems, regardless of source, which have a priority of P0 or P1, will be logged within the Cloudflare ticketing system, JIRA.
+All Incidents which are classified as Problems, regardless of source, which have a priority of P0 or P1, will be logged within the Khulnasoft ticketing system, JIRA.
 Some alerts will indicate conditions which may not be immediately impacting to service levels, and as necessary, will be categorized as Problems with a P2 or P3 priority.

 The JIRA system is the system of record for all  incident information, and all other sources of documentation regarding a Problem (e.g. alert history, screen-shots, work logs, chat conversations) are attached to the original JIRA ticket created in response to an Incident.